The Social Science Department

 If you have any questions about the Social Science Department, please feel free to email Mr. Owen Maguire, the Department Chair.

 We have also modified our Social Science AP/Honors program.
 Instead of following a constrained AP curriculum dictated by the College Board, junior and senior students will have the option to apply for honors-level work while remaining in a heterogeneous class.
 If accepted, honors program students will be given additional rigorous assignments and will receive bumps in their GPA, which is consistent with many honors programs at the university level.
 With support from their teachers, honors program students will still have the option to take the AP exams to receive college credit.
 We feel that this approach will allow teachers to engage students in an exciting curriculum that aligns with our Jesuit mission instead of being beholden to a standardized test.
-To apply for the honors program, please download the application below.

 The Social Science Department endeavors to produce a learning environment where young men and women, in the tradition of Saint Ignatius, become aware of their responsibilities to God, themselves, and their fellow human beings and creation.

 The learning environment is designed to teach students to develop a lifelong love of the social sciences and to learn both as individuals and in learning communities.
 Recognition of individuals’ obligations to contribute to the common good – the essence of Catholic teachings on social justice – is enhanced by a firm foundation in the social sciences.